-An outline of the pest risk analysis (PRA) methodology used for this review is provided in the Biosecurity Australia publication Draft Guidelines for Import Risk Analysis - September 2001.
-In accordance with ISPM No. 11 Pest Risk Analysis for Quarantine Pests, this PRA comprises three interrelated stages:
+An outline of the pest risk analysis (PRA) methodology used for this import policy is provided in the Biosecurity Australia publication Draft Guidelines for Import Risk Analysis - September 2001.
+In accordance with ISPM No. 11 Rev. 1 - Pest Risk Analysis for Quarantine Pests Including Analysis of Environmental Risks, this PRA comprises three interrelated stages:

-- Stage 1: initiation
+- Stage 1: initiation.

-- Stage 2: risk assessment
+- Stage 2: risk assessment.

-- Stage 3: risk management
+- Stage 3: risk management.